 The Analytical Writing section of the exam is graded partially by a human, so you won’t be able to view your score for that section until later.

-You’ll receive scores on a scale from 130 to 170 in the Quantitative Reasoning and Analytical Reasoning sections.
+You’ll receive scores on a scale from 130 to 170 in one-point increments in the Quantitative Reasoning and Verbal Reasoning sections.
 You’ll receive a score from 0 to 6 in half-point increments on the Analytical Writing section.

 You’ll get your official scores for all three sections of the GRE 10 to 15 days after you take it.

 How long does it take to get results from a GRE subject test?

 GRE subject tests give you the opportunity to show your knowledge in a specific area of study, like Biology or Psychology.
 You’ll receive your official scores from GRE subject tests approximately five weeks after taking the exam.

 If you need additional copies of your score reports, you can request them from ETS, the company behind the GRE.

 You can request your scores at any time for up to five years after you take the exam.
 It can take up to five business days for ETS to send out scores after receiving a request.

 How to get GRE Scores from 10 Years Ago